php-monsters/laravel-online-payment/README.md

         //auto submit bank form and transfer user to gateway
         $autoSubmit = true;
-        //callback route name. if you set it on your .env file you can ignore it
+        //callback route name. if you set it on your .env file you can set this to null
         $callbackRouteName = 'payment.callback';
         //generate bank form
         $form = $transaction->generateForm($autoSubmit, $callbackRouteName);